camunda/camunda-docs/docs/reference/glossary.md

 - [Partitions](/components/zeebe/technical-concepts/partitions.md)

-### Polling
+### Polling Connector

-An inbound polling connector to periodically poll an external system or service for new data using HTTP polling.
+An inbound polling Connector to periodically poll an external system or service for new data using HTTP polling.

-A Camunda workflow uses this type of connector to retrieve data from a remote system that does not support real-time notifications or webhooks, but instead requires the client to periodically request updates.
+A Camunda workflow uses this type of Connector to retrieve data from a remote system that does not support real-time notifications or webhooks, but instead requires the client to periodically request updates.

 ### Process